 Change in Control.
-Except as may otherwise be provided in an award agreement or the employment agreement of a participant, in the event of a Change in Control (as defined in the Omnibus Plan), all outstanding options and equity awards (other than performance compensation awards) issued under the Omnibus Plan will become fully vested and free from restrictions and performance compensation awards will vest, as determined by the Compensation Committee, based on the level of attainment of the specified performance goals.
+Except as may otherwise be provided in an award agreement or the employment agreement of a participant, in the event of a Change in Control (as defined in the Omnibus Plan), all outstanding options and equity awards (other than performance compensation awards) issued under the Omnibus Plan will become fully vested and free from restrictions, and performance compensation awards will vest, as determined by the Compensation Committee, based on the level of attainment of the specified performance goals.
 The Compensation Committee may, in its discretion, cancel outstanding awards and pay the value of such awards to the participants in connection with a Change in Control.
+The Amendment eliminates the possibility that individual award agreements could define Change in Control differently from the Omnibus Plan, thereby clarifying that the Change in Control definition is not a "liberal" definition.
+In addition, the Amendment clarifies the Change in Control definition to require, in the case of a business combination, actual consummation of the event or transaction.

 Termination of Employment.
-Unless specifically provided otherwise in an award agreement or employment agreement, generally, upon a termination of employment (other than for Cause) (as defined in the Omnibus Plan): (i) unvested stock options terminate and vested stock options may be exercised following the termination of a participant's employment for a period of one year in the event of the participant's death or Disability (as defined in the Omnibus Plan) or 90 days in the event of a termination other than due to the participant's death or Disability, provided that stock options may not be exercised after the expiration date set forth in a stock option agreement; (ii) unvested restricted stock, and restricted stock units are forfeited and terminate; and (iii) the right to receive any payment pursuant to performance compensation awards (including performance compensation awards in the form of performance units) terminates.
+Unless specifically provided otherwise in an award agreement or employment agreement, generally, upon a termination of employment (other than for Cause) (as defined in the Omnibus Plan): (i) unvested stock options terminate, and vested stock options may be exercised following the termination of a participant's employment for a period of one year in the event of the participant's death or Disability (as defined in the Omnibus Plan) or 90 days in the event of a termination other than due to the participant's death or Disability, provided that stock options may not be exercised after the expiration date set forth in a stock option agreement; (ii) unvested restricted stock and restricted stock units are forfeited and terminate; and (iii) the right to receive any payment pursuant to performance compensation awards (including performance compensation awards in the form of performance units) terminates.